Paul-J-Company/Systems-Design/Systems-Design-Theory-and-Concepts.md

 The key takeaway of DEEP Learning is to never loose track of where, how and why the details relate to the BIGPICTURE.<br>
 WIDE Learning tells you WHERE to go DEEP.<br>
 DEEP Learning tells you WHAT to do and HOW to do it when you get there.<br>
-WIDE + DEEP Learning tells you WHY you make the descisions you make.<br>
+WIDE + DEEP Learning can help you figure out WHY you make the descisions you make.<br>
 **_WIDE AND DEEP Learners_** are [polymaths](https://dictionary.cambridge.org/us/dictionary/english/polymath) [[1]](https://en.wikipedia.org/wiki/Polymath), [Philomaths](https://en.wikipedia.org/wiki/Philomath) and [Autodidacts](https://dictionary.cambridge.org/us/dictionary/english/autodidact) [[1]](https://en.wikipedia.org/wiki/Autodidacticism) [[2]](https://en.wikipedia.org/wiki/List_of_autodidacts) [[3]](https://en.wikiquote.org/wiki/Autodidacticism).<br>
 WIDE Learners are [Generalists](https://dictionary.cambridge.org/us/dictionary/english/generalist) [[1]](https://en.wikipedia.org/wiki/Jack_of_all_trades,_master_of_none)<br>
 DEEP Learners are [Specialists](https://dictionary.cambridge.org/us/dictionary/english/specialist) [[1]](https://en.wikipedia.org/wiki/Specialization_of_knowledge))<br>